Dev-Ritchie/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-creates a script used to list out local and evrionment variables
+creates a script used to create a variable